-The Ministry of Communication and Internet Technology (MoCIT) has fully implemented an à la carte system in Nepal setting a minimum price for the basic TV package in Nepal.
+As per the notice by the Department of Information and Broadcasting the à la carte TV package system is effective from Falgun 02 (February 14).
+Earlier, the Ministry of Communication and Internet Technology (MoCIT) tried to bring the à la carte system into practice after setting a minimum price for the basic TV package in Nepal.
 The price structure for individual and bouquets was approved on Bhadra 15 (September 01) after a ministerial-level proposal for the same on Bhadra 07 (August 24).

 What is an à la carte system?

-An à la carte is a system that gives individuals the ability to pick individual components as desired from the list.
-In the context of TV channels, this system’s implementation means customers will have the choice to pick the TV channels they want in their subscription instead of the whole package in a bundle.
+An à la carte is a system for TV service subscribers that gives customers the ability to pick individual TV channels as they desire.
+It means customers will have the choice to pick the TV channels they want in their subscription instead of the whole package in a bundle.
 The obvious benefit is they pay for what they get.
 As of now, the DTH/ISP/TV, and other service providers are charging customers based on the whole bundle.